St. George Theft Lawyer

 The charges for burglary and robbery differ as well.
 Burglary is usually considered a felony of the third degree, but is moved to a second-degree felony if it the burglary occurred in a place of residence.
 Robbery is charged as a second degree felony.

 Avoid Serious Penalties for Theft; Schedule a Free Consultation

 Theft crime charges should be taken seriously, as prosecutors will often seek the maximum penalties possible.
 No matter how minor your charges may seem, it is in your best interests to speak to an experienced St. George theft attorney about your situation.
 As your lawyer, I can serve as your trusted advocate and guide throughout each stage of the legal process.
 I can review all available evidence and use my extensive legal experience to build a solid defense on your behalf.

-For a free, confidential consultation, call my office at (435) 228-7077 today.
+For a free, confidential consultation with a lawyer in St. George, Cedar City, or Hurricane, UT.
+Call my office at (435) 740-8460 today.
 Payment plans are available and all calls are answered within 24 hours.

 - More than Three Decades of Experience